Estimating the growth rate of a birth and death process using data from a small sample: Methods for estimating the growth rate

 When we average over all possible orderings, $H_{1,n}$ in the first term gets replaced by the average of the $H_{i,n}$.
 Each of the $n-2$ terms in the sum has a mean equal to the average of $(H_{i,n} - H_{j,n})^+$ over the $(n-1)(n-2)$ possible choices for $i$ and $j$.
 Therefore,

-The second term on the right-hand side of \eqref{eq:ev} dominates when $n$ is large.
-Although the first term is relevant for small $n$ when considering the internal branch length, we have no reason to expect that including this term should lead to a better estimator for $r$.
+A detailed derivation of \eqref{eq:ev} can be found in Appendix \ref{app:der}.
+The second term on the right-hand side of \eqref{eq:ev} dominates when $n$ is large, which suggests that one can obtain a good estimator of $r$ that is based on the average of the terms $(H_{i,n} - H_{j,n})^+$.
+Note that including the first term would double the weight assigned to the terms $(H_{i,n} - H_{j,n})^+$ in which $H_{i,n}$ is the largest of $H_{1,n}, \dots, H_{n-1,n}$, but we prefer to pursue the simpler approach of treating all of the terms $H_{i,n} - H_{j,n}$ symmetrically.
 Therefore, we consider estimators of $r$ which are inversely proportional to the double sum in \eqref{eq:ev}.
 That is, we consider estimators of the form